Wasayshaikh/Portfolio/README.md

 ![image](https://github.com/Wasayshaikh/Portfolio/assets/71258604/b92b1a7d-9537-4f9f-9108-3a1235412ae8) ![image](https://github.com/Wasayshaikh/Portfolio/assets/71258604/88e04b29-2a71-4f40-a0a6-cf4772059c9e)

 ## <a href="https://www.metaodyssey.io/demo"> Metaodyssey</a>
 A project created using PHP, HTML, JavaScript, CSS and boorstrap.
-Played role as fullstack developer, created the UI using HTML, CSS, JavaScript and bootstrap according the design provided as PSD file and created the backend to retrive the data from database to make the content dynamic.
+Played role as fullstack developer, created the UI using HTML, CSS, JavaScript and bootstrap according the design provided as PSD file and created the backend to retrieve the data from database to make the content dynamic.
 *   Learning in the project
       -  Converstion of the PSD file into pixel perfect UI using the HTML, CSS, JavaScript and bootstrap
-      -  Use of php to retrieve the data from database MySQL
+      -  Use of PHP to retrieve the data from database MySQL
-      -  Learn the use to create and maintain database using MySQL
+      -  Create and maintain database using MySQL

 ![image](https://github.com/Wasayshaikh/Portfolio/assets/71258604/a9f9d5cd-dc88-40d0-9aeb-934a30d0e997) ![image](https://github.com/Wasayshaikh/Portfolio/assets/71258604/f78ccc4d-d4a9-4e7e-86d8-6ed2070eb05b)